disktree/stritter.audio/content/project/head/index.md

 weight: 1000
 video: { start: 0 }
 ---
+H.E.A.D.
+Revolution - Hedonic Engineering And Development.
+Virtual Reality and Sound Performance with [Tong](https://disktree.net) and Linus Barta.

+{{< vimeo 211392344 >}}

+---

 Inspired by the the H.E.A.D.
 Revolution - Hedonic Engineering And Development - The installation uses a closed feedback system of human brainwaves, measured using an EEG, and it’s visual perception input fed by a never ending stream of images collected by a synthetic intelligence mapping.
 The sounds the performer perceives as well as the images he views thru the VR-Glasses influence his brainwaves, which again produce the given images showed on the screen.

 Over the course of evolution, the human ego has developed and grown to allow us to survive within the impersonal environments of unrelenting Nature.
 Once a useful and necessary tool by which we could separate ourselves from the herd around us, this irrational concept now threatens to destroy humanity.